 Our program curriculum evolves to encompass ongoing technological change and its effects on business.
 It emphasizes experiential learning and includes real world projects that integrate foundational knowledge at the business-technology interface.
 Projects with industry partners are a required component for both our undergraduate and graduate programs.
 These projects are supported by industry sponsors and faculty who are actively engaged with the Chicago-area business community.
 Our programs produce well-rounded analysts, consultants, and managers who are ready to meet the growing demand for these skills in the marketplace.

-Each week, IDS faculty from across the nation bring their latest research to faculty, staff and students.
-Seminars are held in 2450 University Hall fom 1:45 - 3:30 p.m. unless otherwise noted.
+Each week, IDS faculty from across the nation bring their latest research to faculty, staff, and students.
+Seminars are held on Fridays in 2450 University Hall from 1:45 - 3:30 p.m. unless otherwise noted.

 "Government-to-Government (G2G) Contracts for India's Pulses Procurement: Ad-Hoc Bargaining, Long-Term Contracting, and Supplier Diversification"

 "Freemium Pricing in Digital Games with Virtual Currency"